 Welcome to my website!

 I am passionate about local and family history.
 My own family research started when I was a child.
 I asked my Dad to help me draw a family tree, but we didn’t get very far.
 His was a large family and they all ‘just mucked in together’ – he hardly knew the difference between his step-brothers and his cousins.
 I have since discovered that my extended family ranged from Chirk in North Wales, Shropshire, Norwich, Ipswich, Kent and as far as Canada, where a couple of great aunts were sent as ‘home children’.
-My family book can be seen on the Family History pages and includes tributes to our fondly remembered parents Pam Cheshire, Alma and Ron Rollitt.
+My family book can be seen on the Family History pages and includes tributes to our fondly remembered parents Pam and Phil Cheshire, Alma and Ron Rollitt.

 During my 25-year career in IT, I managed software implementation projects in pharmaceutical, banking, field service and credit management industries.
 The most memorable and enjoyable project was the ‘Viking’ implementation of SAP at Hoechst Marion Roussel.
 An enduring interest was the production of professional business presentations and documentation, including a Project Manager’s Handbook.
 I edited a project newsletter and I was a member of the Editorial Board for an in-house magazine.